nelopauselli/esp8266-observer-pattern/README.md

 }
 ```

-## Structure of event argument used:
+## Structure of the event argument used:
 ```cpp
 struct EventArgs
 {